hivesolutions/appier/doc/requests.md

 ```

 The previous code will handle the base URL.
 If you go to [http://localhost:8080](http://localhost:8080),
-you should get an hello message as the response.
+you should get a hello message as the response.

 You can handle a longer URL path: